TelerikAcademy/JavaScript-UI-and-DOM/Sample Exams/17-June-2014/task-1/README.md

       * The **bigger image and its title** (on the left) are **replaced with the clicked image on the left**
       * _Example:_
         <img src="result/3. hamster-clicked.png" width="450" />
+  * The big image and title on the left must have a parent with class `image-preview`

   * The filter should provide functionality for **filtering the images** on the list of images (on the right)
     * When the text in the box changes